sdross0/orbital-datacenter-brightness/README.md

 The first published version applied a flat V < 6 at every epoch and reported 66,300 at sunset.
 That is a *dark-sky* threshold, and applying it during bright twilight credits the satellites with a detection limit the sky does not permit.
-Raised by @Obserfessor on X, and correct. `counts.py` still reproduces those figures, which remain valid as counts of satellites brighter than V = 6; it was the phrase "visible to the naked eye" that did not hold at the early epochs.
+This improvement was siggested by @Obserfessor on X, and now impemented. `counts.py` still reproduces those figures, which remain valid as counts of satellites brighter than V = 6; it was the phrase "visible to the naked eye" that did not hold at the early epochs.
 The correction relocates the result rather than shrinking it.